-In table C1-C2 we describe the data used in our benchmark allocation of the artificially shifted income to tax havens.
-That is, the allocation key used to allocate the \$650 Bn. from table A7.
+In table C1-C2 we describe the data used in our allocation of the shifted profits to source countries.

-C.1.1 High-risk payments to tax havens (Table C1)
+C.1.1 High-Risk Payments to Tax Havens (Table C1)

 Table C1 shows the high risk payment flows to tax havens across countries.
 We define high risk transactions as FDI interest paid and service payments categorized as: royalties, insurance, ICT, financial and "other" (hereunder management services).
 We know from various leaks and discussions with tax authorities that these payments are key in profit shifting strategies.